Alluxio/alluxio/docs/en/operation/Troubleshooting.md

 2020-01-03T12:10
 ```

-1. `--start-time <datetime>` specifis a datetime before with the log files can be ignored.
+1. `--start-time <datetime>` specifies a datetime before with the log files can be ignored.
 A log file will be ignored if the last modified time is before this start time.

 ## Setup FAQ